 The experiment aims to determine the cost and long-term feasibility of fiberglass recycling using a combination of thermal and chemical “co-processing.”
 Heat applied in an inert atmosphere can be used to recover the polymers as an oil, while chemicals separate the resin from the fiber after granulation.
 Unfortunately, the process is expensive.

-High capital investment and a low assurance of returns is why businesses and projects like these are so rare.
+High capital investment and a low assurance of returns are why businesses and projects like these are so rare.
 Although reconstituted fiberglass can be used as an additive for FRP products ranging from boats to fence posts, there’s not much of a market for it.
-And those grinders Eco-Wolf makes cost about $100,000 apiece, so recycling companies don’t want to invest in them until they know there’s a market for the end product.
+And those grinders Eco-Wolf makes the cost about $100,000 apiece, so recycling companies don’t want to invest in them until they know there’s a market for the end product.
 That market is difficult to develop because on the flip side of the coin, companies don’t want to experiment with and commit to using that end product until they know there’s a consistent, reliable source.

 Europe is farther along than the United States when it comes to boat recycling, and there are boat recycling outfits in France, Norway, Denmark, and Spain.
 But even there it’s still more expensive to recycle the fiberglass than the end product is worth.
 In fact, according to presenters at the Future of Yacht Recycling conference held in Amsterdam, an average 32-foot boat ends up costing about 1,500 Euros ($1,660) to recycle.